Krialder/rfid-checkin/hardware/README.md

-# Hardware Directory
+# Hardware Directory - Modern Service Integration

-This directory contains firmware and configuration files for ESP32-based RFID readers that integrate with the RFID Check-in System.
+This directory contains firmware and configuration files for ESP32-based RFID readers that integrate with the modern RFID Check-in System service architecture.

 ## 📁 Directory Structure